chainloop-dev/chainloop/docs/integrations.md

 # Chainloop Integrations

-Operators can set up third-party integrations that extend Chainloop functionality by operating on your attestation metadata.
-This logic could go from sending a Slack message, uploading the attestation to a storage backend or sending a Software Bill Of Materials (SBOMs) to a third-party for analysis.
+Operators can extend Chainloop functionality by setting up third-party integrations that operate on your attestation metadata.
+Integrations can range from sending a Slack message, uploading the attestation to a storage backend or sending a Software Bill Of Materials (SBOMs) to a third-party service for analysis, for example.

 Below you can find the list of currently available integrations.
 If you can't find the integration you are looking for, feel free [to reach out](https://github.com/chainloop-dev/chainloop/issues) or [contribute your own](https://github.com/chainloop-dev/chainloop/blob/main/app/controlplane/plugins/README.md)!